Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

 ### Purpose:
+##### pmx_overall_cleanup.py
+This will perform a series of first-pass cleanup operations to generally improve any PMX model.
+This includes: translating missing english names (via Google Translate!), correcting alphamorphs, normalizing vertex weights, pruning invalid faces & orphan vertices, removing bones that serve no purpose, pruning imperceptible vertex morphs, cleaning up display frames, and detecting issues that might cause MMD to crash.
+These operations will reduce file size (sometimes massively!) and improve overall model health & usability.

+##### texture_file_sort.py
+This script is for organizing the texture imports used in a PMX model, to eliminate "top-level" clutter and sort Tex/Toon/SPH files into folders based on how they are used.
+This script will also report any files it finds that are not used by the PMX, and it will also report any files the PMX tries to reference which do not exist in the file system.

 ##### vmd_model_compatability_check.py
 This script is to check if the model you are using is compatible with the VMD you wish to use.
 This will create a summary file that lists all important bones/morphs in the VMD dance file, and sorts them into two groups: ones that the model can support, and ones that it cannot support.
 If you are loading a motion designed for some different model (usually the case), and it seems to be playing wrong, it is very likely that there is a name mismatch.